Call 24/7.

 Call (877) 855-0765 for 24/7 help with treatment.

-Abc Dui Services is a methadone clinic in Marion County, IL.
+Abc Dui Services is a methadone treatment facility in Marion County, Illinois.
 It is located at 1437 West Whittaker Street, Suite C, 62881 zip.
-Abc Dui Services provides regular outpatient treatment and outpatient treatment.
-Other than methadone treatment, Abc Dui Services offers hepatitis education, counseling and support, individual counseling and HIV and AIDS education, support and counseling.
-Abc Dui Services provides medication-assisted services to women and men.
+Abc Dui Services provides outpatient treatment and regular outpatient treatment.
+Other than methadone treatment, Abc Dui Services offers health education services, substance use education and individual counseling.
+Abc Dui Services provides medication-assisted treatment to women and men.

 Community Resource Center is a methadone clinic in Marion County, IL.
-It is located at 315 Westgate Street, 62881 zip.
-Community Resource Center provides outpatient treatment and regular outpatient treatment.
-Other than methadone treatment, Community Resource Center offers substance use education, health education services and group counseling.
+It is situated at 904 Martin Luther King Drive, 62801 zip.
+Community Resource Center provides outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment.
+Community Resource Center provides suboxone prescription, naltrexone administration and buprenorphine maintenance.
+Other than methadone treatment, Community Resource Center offers HIV and AIDS education, support and counseling, group counseling and individual counseling.
 Community Resource Center provides medication-assisted services to men and women.

 Treatment at a suboxone clinic in Marion County is often similar to the treatment received at a methadone clinic.
 Both of the medication assisted treatment options work by reducing narcotic and opioid cravings for those who are addicted.
 A big difference between suboxone and methadone is that suboxone can be prescribed by doctors, while methadone treatment needs to be received at a clinic.